-Let's say you are a devoted user of your neighborhood library.
-You want to make sure your branch remains open on evenings and weekends, that children's story hour happens, and that New York Times bestsellers get stocked at your branch.
+Let's say you're a devoted user of your neighborhood library.
+You want to make sure your branch continues to be open on evenings and weekends, that children's story hour happens, and that New York Times bestsellers get stocked at your branch.

 You want to advocate for the library system at city hall-known in DC as the John A. Wilson Building.
-What to do?
+What do you do?